MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-files-windows-defender-advanced-threat-protection.md

 If you encounter a problem when trying to submit a file, try each of the following troubleshooting steps.

-1. Ensure the file is a PE.
+1. Ensure that the file in question is a PE file.
 PE files typically have _.exe_ or _.dll_ extensions (executable programs or applications).
 2. Ensure the service has access to the file, that it still exists, and has not been corrupted or modified.
 3. You can wait a short while and try to submit the file again, in case the queue is full or there was a temporary connection or communication error.
 4. Verify the policy setting enables sample collection and try to submit the file again.